Maine EBT Deposit Schedule for 2025

 Monthly EBT Deposit Schedule in Maine

-In Maine, your SNAP benefits are deposited based on the last digit of your day of birth, not your case number.
-Your payment will arrive between the 10th and 14th of each month according to the following schedule:
+In Maine, your benefits are deposited based on the last digit of your day of birth.
+This system determines your SNAP payment schedule, helping to distribute funds smoothly throughout the middle of the month.

-10th of the month: Birth day ends in 0 or 9
+10th of the month: Last digit of birth day is 0 or 9

-11th of the month: Birth day ends in 1 or 8
+11th of the month: Last digit of birth day is 1 or 8

-12th of the month: Birth day ends in 2 or 3
+12th of the month: Last digit of birth day is 2 or 3

-13th of the month: Birth day ends in 4 or 7
+13th of the month: Last digit of birth day is 4 or 7

-14th of the month: Birth day ends in 5 or 6
+14th of the month: Last digit of birth day is 5 or 6

-If you receive cash assistance like TANF on your Pine Tree Card, those funds are also deposited on the same day as your SNAP benefits.
+If you receive cash assistance like TANF, those funds are also added to your Pine Tree EBT card on the same day.
+This alignment of your SNAP payment dates simplifies managing your household budget.

 How to Check Your EBT Deposit Status in Maine

-You can confirm your deposit has arrived through a quick balance check.
-There are a few different ways to see your current EBT balance.
-For a complete list of options, review our guide on EBT balance checks in Maine.
-Here are three of the most convenient methods:
+Once your deposit day on the Maine EBT payment schedule passes, you should confirm your benefits have arrived.
+There are a few ways to see your balance.
+For a complete list of options, review our guide to check your EBT balance in Maine.
+Here are three convenient ways to get your balance information.

-Benny app: Download the Benny app, create a profile, and link your Pine Tree card.
-The home screen shows your real-time SNAP and Cash balances.
-The app also provides automatic cash back from purchases at many national chains.
+Use the Benny app: Download the Benny app to view your real-time SNAP and Cash balances.
+After you link your Pine Tree card, the app also provides automatic cash back on eligible purchases at many national stores.

 Download the app